QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.md

 ## Opening a fresh web browser instance in a new disposable

 Sometimes it is desirable to open an instance of Firefox within a new fresh disposable.
-This can be done easily using the app menu: just go to **Application Menu -\> Disposable -\> Disposable:Firefox web browser**.
+This can be done easily using the app menu: just go to **Application Menu -> Disposable -> Disposable: Firefox web browser**.
 Wait a few seconds until a web browser starts.
 Once you close the viewing application the whole disposable will be destroyed.

 ![r4.0-open-in-dispvm-3.png](/attachment/doc/r4.0-open-in-dispvm-3.png)